DIY Screwdriver Holder

 How Many Screwdrivers Can This Rack Hold?

-This screwdriver rack was designed to organize 15 screwdrivers.
-The size and spacing of the holes could be adjusted to fit other screwdrivers like this precision screwdriver set.
+I designed this screwdriver rack to organize 15 screwdrivers; however, you can adjust the size and hole spacing to fit other screwdrivers like this precision screwdriver set.

 Related: How to Make a French Cleat